qiboteam/qibo/doc/source/api-reference/qibo.rst

 by specifying the engine used for calculation, if not provided the current :class:`qibo.backends.GlobalBackend` is used

 .. testcode::  python
+    from qibo import set_backend
+    from qibo.backends import CliffordBackend

     # setting numpy as the global backend
     set_backend("numpy")
     # the clifford backend will use the numpy backend as engine
     backend = CliffordBackend()

 Alternatively, a Clifford circuit can also be executed starting from the :class:`qibo.quantum_info.clifford.Clifford` object